muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How do you make decisions in 18ms?
 That seems too fast."**
-A: "We pre-compute and cache everything we can.
-Device health is cached for 60 seconds.
-MFA tokens are validated locally with JWT.
-The only real-time computation is the ML model inference, which takes 8ms on CPU.
-We're not hitting databases on every request—that's the key."
+A: "We would pre-compute and cache everything we can.
+Device health would be cached for 60 seconds.
+MFA tokens would be validated locally with JWT.
+The only real-time computation would be the ML model inference, which takes 8ms on CPU.
+We wouldn't be hitting databases on every request—that's the key."

 **Q: "What happens if Redis goes down?"**
-A: "We have a fallback to PostgreSQL (slower, but works).
-Decision time increases to ~100ms.
-We also run Redis in cluster mode with automatic failover."
+A: "We'd have a fallback to PostgreSQL (slower, but works).
+Decision time would increase to ~100ms.
+We'd also run Redis in cluster mode with automatic failover."

 ---